GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Move = right-click + hold + drag
   - Zoom In / Out = mouse scroll wheel
   - The equivalent touch controls should work fine on mobile devices
-  - Hover the mouse over controls in the desktop viewers to se a popup description of the control
+  - Hover the mouse over controls in the desktop viewers to se a popup description of the control:
+    - If the control is not disabled then it might show a red border around it (applicable to button, color and select controls)

 - Special notes about `AR / VR Viewer`:
   - Using slightly modified version of the three.js `DeviceOrientationControls`, last available in r133